brianboisvert/bigThink_codeChallenge/README.md

 ### Getting Started
 1. Clone this repository to your local devise
 2. run `bundle` to install all gems
+3. run `rake db:migrate db:seed` in your command line to perform all migrations and to seed the data
+4. run `rails s` to run the Rails server
-3. Navigate to `http://localhost:3000/videos/1` to view the first video.
+4. Navigate to `http://localhost:3000/videos/1` to view the first video.
 There are currently only two seeded videos.

 ## Running the Tests
 Run `RSPEC` in your terminal to see all tests passing.